Azure/azure-powershell/src/Sql/Sql/help/New-AzSqlInstanceLink.md

 # New-AzSqlInstanceLink

 ## SYNOPSIS
-Creates a new managed instance link.
+Creates a new instance link.

 ## SYNTAX